A7xSV/Lumina/README.md

 | [backend](https://github.com/A7xSV/Lumina/blob/master/backend) | Backend of the application in Node.js |

 ## Setup Instructions
-Clone this repository and follow the steps below after navigating into folder Lumina (cloned) to setup the local backend and frontend servers:-
+Clone (or download) this repository and follow the steps below after navigating into folder Lumina (cloned) to setup the local backend and frontend servers:-

 ### Pre-requisites
 Install Node.js - https://nodejs.org/en/ <br>